 My love for you is fierce and unchanging, unrelenting, unconditional and protective.
 If there’s one thing I hope you know, and hold dear to your heart no matter where life takes you, it’s that I love every part of who you are, from the top of your head, down to your jelly bean toes.
 I loved you when you were in my arms for the first time, eyes wide open, ready to take in this whole new world.
-I loved you every hour I spent with you asleep in my arms, and I loved you every hour you were awake in the night.
+Every hour I spent with you asleep in my arms I loved you, and I loved you every hour you were awake in the night.

-I love the wrinkle in your nose when you smile so big.
+The little wrinkle in your nose when you smile so big.
 I love how you’re so inquisitive, so curious and determined like your Dad.
 And I even love that you have a little bit of me in you too – even if it’s my quick frustration and impatience.
-I love your gentleness, I love your chubby hands, your two-tooth smile, your blonde hair that I’m still not sure where it came from.
+Your gentleness, chubby hands, two-tooth smile, and your blonde hair that I’m still not sure where it came from – I love every bit.

 I will love you when you find your independence.
 When you’d rather be running, jumping and discovering than snuggling up to me.
 I will love you when you need discipline, and I need to say “no”.
 I will love you when you’d rather be with your friends, and I’ll love you when you’re embarrassed by me.
 I’ll love you when you’re sick, and I’ll love you when you’re well.
 I’ll love you when you’re angry, when you’re confused, frustrated, struggling to find yourself.
 I’ll love you when you’re unsure, scared, sad.
 And I’ll love you when you’re full of joy, happiness, laughter, and peace.

-I will love you when you move away when you’re on your own when you’re not missing me the way I will miss you.
-I will love you when you fail when you succeed when you make mistakes, and when you do everything right.
-I will love you when you get your heartbroken, and I’ll love you when you find love that makes your heart soar.
+Even as you grow older, I will love you when you move away when you’re on your own when you’re not missing me the way I will miss you.
+When you fail when you succeed when you make mistakes, and when you do everything right, I will love you.
+As you get your heartbroken, and I’ll love you when you find love that makes your heart soar, I will love you.
 I’ll love you on your wedding day, and when you have a family of your own.
-I’ll love you, and the husband you’ll be, the father you’ll be.
+Changing into the husband you’ll be, the father you’ll be, I will love you.